-Any decision you make relating to a person's promotion or career development must be free from discrimination.

-We ensure that selection criteria and processes for recruitment and promotion are reviewed on a regular basis so that there is no discriminatory impact on a certain group.
+- · Any decision you make relating to a person's promotion or career development must be free from discrimination. - We ensure that selection criteria and processes for recruitment and promotion are reviewed on a regular basis so that there is no discriminatory impact on a certain group.

-DISABILITY INCLUSION

-RECRUITING PEOPLE WITH A DISABILITY
+Disability Inclusion

+Recruiting People with a Disability
-The recruitment team will consider disability in advance of a recruitment campaign so that advertising, application forms and assessments, arrangements for interviews, job descriptions and employee specifications, and selection criteria are appropriate and as inclusive as possible.

-We will ask applicants at the outset if they require any reasonable adjustments to be made to the recruitment process.
-These may include [ensuring easy access to the premises for an interview/adapting psychometric tests/replacing psychometric tests with an alternative option/providing an alternative to a telephone interview for a deaf candidate/providing a suitable chair for an interview with a candidate suffering from back problems/list other relevant examples].

-If you are involved in the interview process, you must not ask job applicants about their health or disability except with prior approval from [name of individual/the HR team].
+- The recruitment team will consider disability in advance of a recruitment campaign so that advertising, application forms and assessments, arrangements for interviews, job descriptions and employee specifications, and selection criteria are appropriate and as inclusive as possible. - We will ask applicants at the outset if they require any reasonable adjustments to be made to the recruitment process.
+Examples of these may include: - $\diamond\;$ Ensuring easy access to the premises for an interview - Adapting psychometric tests - o Replacing psychometric tests with an alternative option - o Providing an alternative to a telephone interview for a deaf candidate - o Providing a suitable chair for an interview with a candidate suffering from back problems. - If you are involved in the interview process, you must not ask job applicants about their health or disability except with prior approval from the HR Department.
 Such approval is given only in exceptional circumstances and where there are specific legal grounds for doing so.

-TALKING ABOUT DISABILITY
+Talking about Disability

-We understand that some people find it hard to discuss their disabilities and that disability can be invisible.

-Psychological safety, where people feel able to speak up about their experiences without fear of negative consequences, is paramount to ensuring disability inclusion.

-However, this is only possible if we treat people with dignity, trust and respect and we expect everyone to uphold these values.

-We do not tolerate ableist language in our organisation.
-Ableist language is language that is negative, inappropriate or offensive towards people with a disability and may take the form of jokes or "banter".
-If you adopt such language, we will take action against you including (for those to whom it applies) under the Company's Disciplinary Procedure.
+- We understand that some people find it hard to discuss their disabilities and that disability can be invisible. - Psychological safety, where people feel able to speak up about their experiences without fear of negative consequences, is paramount to ensuring disability inclusion. - .
+However, this is only possible if we treat people with dignity, trust and respect and we expect everyone to uphold these values. - We do not tolerate ableist language in our organisation. - Ableist language is language that is negative, inappropriate or offensive towards people with a disability and may take the form of jokes or "banter". - If you adopt such language, we will take action against you under the Company's Disciplinary Policy